martinbaccino/spring-cloud-sleuth/README.md

 `spring.application.name=customer-service`

-## How to integrate Zipkins in your project
+## How to integrate Zipkin in your project

 - Add the dependency